 I started my teaching journey in 2009 with Zen Buddhist Daizan Roshi.
 I love teaching meditative classic hatha yoga but also creative fluid vinyasa.
 I promote self focus, moving with ease, and independence to help students discover their practise that will best serve them as individuals.
 Trained in other modalities (Indian head massage, Quantum touch, Angelic Reiki, Theta Healing, Art Therapy) and being enthusiastic about raw food nutrition and juicing is strengthening my belief that all can be helped and healed with changes in life-style.

 Stay happy, healthy, flexible, strong, balanced and blissful!

 See you in the class. xx

-Recognising that the heat and humidity was a friend to yoga, I found that not only did my flexibility improve, but my breathing technique too.
-Practising under the tutorage of yogi Jack Farras, I became a keen student of Hot Yang and found my body strength, posture, shape as well as physical and mental wellbeing improved.
+I realised heat and humidity was a friend to yoga - not only did my flexibility improve, but my breathing technique too.
+I became a keen student of Hot Yang and found my body strength, posture, shape as well as physical and mental wellbeing improved.